 Means an espresso.
-If you are going to drink anything else after a meal this could be an "allongé" i.e. just twice as much water in the same cup of coffee, but if you order anything in which you add milk, it will turn a Frenchman's stomach, just like it will turn yours once you've drunk it!
+If you are going to drink anything else after a meal this could be an "allongé" i.e. just twice as much water in the same cup of coffee.
+If you order coffee with milk in it after your meal it will turn a Frenchman's stomach, just like it will turn yours once you've drunk it!